tordnat/FestoInterface/README.md

 # FestoInterface
-CANopen interface for Festo CMMS-AS with EMMS-motors
+CANopen interface for Festo CMMS-AS with EMMS-motors based on CANFestivino.